Today is Halloween – we have a carved pumpkin by our front door and apple cider on the stove, a hot pot of soup awaiting the evening’s festivities.

 If you find that the holidays bring up strong fears about overeating, or you find yourself feeling particularly isolated and craving food, what often helps the most is dropping a focus on fighting off the food cravings and turning your heart towards feeding your hunger for connection.

-In my When Food is Your Mother class, we’ve been exploring our internal village, all the beings in our lives – loved ones, friends, teachers, pets, spiritual figures, places we’ve loved, mentors, friendships – that are a part of our inner landscape of connection.
+In my classes, we explore our internal village, all the beings in our lives – loved ones, friends, teachers, pets, spiritual figures, places we’ve loved, mentors, friendships – that are a part of our inner landscape of connection.

-It’s been rich and powerful for folks as they’ve deepened their sense of connection with their village.
+This exercise is rich and powerful for folks as they deepened their sense of connection with their village.
 This process can bring up gratitude, delight and surprise as we open to the richness of connection we’ve had.
 And it can bring up grief as we mourn our losses, those places where connection was absent.

 Looking more deeply at our internal village can also feed our longing.
 We may notice a heightened desire to pay attention, to notice those sparks of connection and connectedness that mark our days, and to fully acknowledge, embody and embrace them.